oszuidwest/zwfm-dabplus/README.md

 This project is designed to establish a DAB+ broadcasting system utilizing [Open Digital Radio tools](https://www.opendigitalradio.org).
 It focuses on setting up a DAB+ multiplex for West-Brabant in the Netherlands, which spans allotments 49 and 50.

+**⚠️ This project is no longer under active development and has been shelved.
+The experimental features and code in this repository are highly insecure and should not be used in their current state.
+Further development and enhancements are necessary to ensure security and stability.**

 ## Architecture

 The architecture is built around a dynamic system that auto-generates all required configurations from the editable `stations.json`.